Hadokane/CI_PP2_HUG/README.md

 I intend to display this throughout the project via my: coding, comments, commits, and the explanation provided by this README file.

-Additional functionality has been provided by the framework [Bootstrap 4.6](https://getbootstrap.com/).
+Additional functionality has been provided by the framework [Bootstrap 4.6](https://getbootstrap.com/docs/4.6/getting-started/introduction/) & [jQuery 3.6.1](https://jquery.com/download/).

 Great care has been taken, to ensure that the website is designed to meet best practice standards, and is responsive on all screen resolutions.